mtsf94/vacansee/README.md

 ### 2025-10-13
 - Adding block-mode slider
+- Added color to map for water and greenspace
 - Downloaded and processed latest vacancy tax data file (Parcels Active and Retired_20251014.geojson), which includes 5,104 parcels at this time.

 ### 2025-10-11